-The Controller also conducts audits of all City departments and City authorities such as the Urban Redevelopment Authority (URA), Pittsburgh Parking Authority, Pittsburgh Water and Sewer Authority and the Sports and Exhibition Authority of Pittsburgh and Allegheny County.
+The Controller also conducts audits of all City departments and City component units such as the Urban Redevelopment Authority (URA), Pittsburgh Parking Authority, Pittsburgh Water and Sewer Authority and the Sports and Exhibition Authority of Pittsburgh and Allegheny County.

 Through audits of City departments and authorities, the Controller makes recommendations on how to make those departments more effective, efficient and how to better spend City tax dollars.

 In addition to auditing City departments, the City Controller reviews and approves City contracts and is also charged with reporting to the citizens of Pittsburgh, the Mayor, and City Council the state of the City’s fiscal condition.

 Every year, the City Controller issues the Annual Comprehensive Financial Report (AR).
 The ACFR provides detailed information on Pittsburgh’s short-term and long-term financial outlook.